-Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with ambiguous statutes.

-103. Raul was researching an issue and found two Tax Court decisions issued within 6 months of each other, one for a taxpayer residing in California and the other for a taxpayer residing in New York whose rulings were inconsistent.
-Raul knows that the federal tax law does not differ by state and the issue was exactly the same in both cases.
+Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with each other, one for a taxpayer residing in California and the other for a taxpayer residing in by state and the issue was exactly the same in both cases.
 Raul is confused because he thought that a basic judicial doctrine was that a court is supposed to rule consistently.
 Name and describe this judicial doctrine that requires judicial consistency and discuss why the Tax Court may have intentionally ruled inconsistently in this example.